nghiango1/hello/ai/README.md

     - Higher dimention affection that will destermine the absolute outcome (God plan - The controler theories: Our reality is just a simulator)
     - The absolute outcome of the multiple possible reality (I borrow the term **Multiverse theories** - of which "we" split in all possible reality where each outcome have been decided)

 > Currently I farvor **multiverse theories**, of which there were NO capable tools can get us to access to splited reality (each different outcome is in it's own **unobservable** universes, this may different from normal multiverse theories).
-The one where I/We currently living could be in control and force, but everything could happend will already happend.
+The one where I/We currently living could be in control and force, but everything could happened will already happened.

 When using **compute** power, we taking all of achievable variable and make a "inteligent farseer".
 That try to make sense of the outcome via our avaliable achievable variable